 - Be weather aware and prepared.
 We still have summer storms popping up most afternoons.

 - Mind the seagrasses!
-Scallops are mostly found in shallow areas.
+Scallops are primarily found in shallow areas.
 So, make sure to go slow and trim up your motor.
 Scars hurt, especially scars in St. Joseph Bay.

 - Bag Limits: Per person: 2 gallons of whole bay scallops in shell or 1 pint of bay scallop meat.
 Per vessel: Maximum of 10 gallons of whole bay scallops in shell or 1/2 gallon bay scallop meat (1/2 gallon = 4 pints).
 Make sure you reference Florida Fish & Wildlife Commission for all rules and bag limits.